nextcloud/documentation/admin_manual/configuration_database/bigint_identifiers.rst

     This can take up to hours, depending on the number of files in your instance!
     Continue with the conversion (y/n)? [n]

+in a shared hosting environment you can add

+    --no-interaction

+as an argument to suppress the confirmation.

 .. note:: Similar to a normal update, you should shutdown your apache or nginx server or enable maintenance
           mode before running the command to avoid issues with your sync clients.